Saikarthik-Ramakrishnan/ca-fpga-engine/README.md

-# CELL·NET — Massively Parallel Cellular Automaton Engine
+Massively Parallel Cellular Automaton Engine

 A cellular automaton engine designed to run natively in parallel hardware — where every cell is its own independent logic unit, updating simultaneously